Timinator2000/Algorithm_X/05 - generalized exact cover/05 - mrs knuth - actions.md

 ('place student', 'Lola', 'Drums', 'F', 1)
 ```

 Next, we identify the requirements satisfied by each of those actions.
-I’ll add the full list of requirements and optional requirements so that the next segment captures a full model of the sample problem for Mrs. Knuth – Part II.
+I’ll add the full list of requirements and optional requirements so that the next segment captures a full model of the sample test case for Mrs. Knuth – Part II.

 ```text
 Requirements: